Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Experiments

-Applying the PrNN learning procedure with precision threshold $\theta = 0.99$ and taking as many time steps as reservoir neurons, we arrive at PrNNs with only $N=16$ reservoir neurons in most cases.
-Since two neurons are required for each frequency (cf. Sect.~\ref{ellipse}), this is the minimal size.
-Furthermore, if we start with a large enough reservoir, the NRMSE is rather small (see Fig.~\ref{nrmse}).
-Thus PrNNs outperform the previous state-of-the-art for the MSO task with a minimal number of units. \citet{KLB12} report $N^\mathrm{res} = 68$ as the optimal reservoir size for ESNs, but in contrast to our approach, this number is not further reduced.
-In general a PrNN with $2n$ neurons suffices to represent a signal, which might be a musical harmony \citep[cf.][]{Sto17b}, consisting of $n$ sinusoids.
-It can be learned by the PrNN learning procedure with dimension reduction\opt{long}{ \citep[see also][]{Nei18}}.
+Various publications have investigated the above MSO problem with different numbers of sinusoids.
+We concentrate here solely on the most complex case $K=8$ because in contrast to other approaches it is still easy to learn for LRNNs.
+Applying the LRNN learning procedure with precision threshold $\theta = 0.5$, we arrive at LRNNs with only $N=16$ reservoir neurons and an RMSE less than $10^{-5}$ (cf. \cref{signal}~Left), if we start with a large enough reservoir (cf. \cref{mso8}~Right).
+Since two neurons are required for each frequency (cf. \cref{ellipse}), $2K=16$ is the minimal reservoir size.
+Thus LRNNs outperform the previous state-of-the-art for the MSO task with a minimal number of units.
+Previous results \citep{KLB12} report $N^\mathrm{res} = 68$ as the optimal reservoir size for ESNs, but in contrast to our approach, this number is not further reduced.

+For a more systematic evaluation, we generalize the MSO benchmark (\cref{exmp}) by considering $20$ times $K=8$ random frequencies $\alpha_1,\dots,\alpha_8$ uniformly distributed on the interval $[0,1]$.
+We take the first $250$ time steps\opt{long}{, i.e., $t=1,\dots,250$,} as training data and the subsequent $50$ time steps as testing data and compare the performance of LRNNs with other approaches (cf. \cref{related}) with respect to their RSME on the testing data, partially using the Python library Darts \citep[see also \url{http://unit8co.github.io/darts/}]{HLPN+22} for time series, including (a)~a simple baseline, namely predicting constantly the arithmetic mean of the training data, (b)~ARIMA using the AutoARIMA package \citep{HK08}, (c)~the simple sparse ESN demo by Mantas Luko\v{s}evi\v{c}ius from \url{http://mantas.info/code/simple_esn/} employing ReservoirPy~\citep{TPDH20}, (d)~an LSTM forecasting model implemented in Darts with hyperparameter optimization, and (e)~LRNNs where we adopt validation data as above and choose the best model with respect to the RMSE on the validation data from 100 trials.

+\cref{sideways} shows the evaluation results.
+As one can see, LRNNs outperform all other approaches on this benchmark by far.
+The reason for this is certainly the network size reduction procedure (cf. \cref{reduce}), unique in our approach, because it exactly selects the relevant components of the network: Each complex conjugate eigenvalue pair corresponds to one of the frequencies $\alpha_1,\dots,\alpha_8$.
+In general, an LRNN with $2K$ neurons suffices to represent a signal, which might be a musical harmony \citep{Sto17b}, consisting of $K$ sinusoids (cf. \cref{ellipse}).
+It can be learned by the LRNN learning procedure with network size reduction.
+However, if several frequencies are close to each other (cf. Example~\#1 in \cref{sideways}) or are rather small (cf. Example~\#12), then LRNNs do not perform quite so well.

+LRNNs are also advantageous considering the time required to train a well performing model with less than 3\,s per series for training and testing on average:

+The ARIMA experiments with an R implementation are fastest (0.35\,s per series) but often perform even worse than our baseline.
+Interestingly, an ARIMA implementation in Python turns out to be significantly slower (3.20\,s per series).
+ESN learning takes 1.24\,s per series.
+LRNNs more or less extend the ESN approach and take 2.97\,s per series on average with our approach, including required repeated reservoir generations.
+LSTM learning including hyperparameter selection takes 125.4\,s per series.
+All experiments are run on an Intel i9-10940X, 3.3\,GHz CPU, and 128\,GB RAM.